RogerHardiman/onvif-audit/README.md

 ```

 # ONVIF Discovery vrs IP address range scan
-ONVIF supports Discovery via WS-Discover protocol.
+ONVIF Audit supports Discovery of devices on the local network with the --scan option.
 This is great for scanning the local subnet but does not work over routed networks with different IP address ranges.
-This is why this tool uses IP address ranges to scan the network.
+This is why this tool also uses IP address ranges to scan the network.

 # Binary Executble Version
 The npm package called 'pkg' is used to compile the Javascript into a standalone executable for Windows, Mac and Linux.
 Run ```./node_modules/pkg/lib-es5/bin.js onvif-audit.js```

 # Future Plans
 a) Use the ONVIF Absolute PTZ Position Command to take a snapshot looking in different directions
-b) For devices with multiple VideoSource inputs (eg Panoramic cameras or IP Encoders with multiple inputs), take a JPEG snapshot from each camera